The following items represent some of The Dog Food Advisor’s most frequently asked questions about dog food protein.

 Can a high protein diet cause kidney problems in older dogs?

-Although some may disagree, recent opinion finds high protein not to be a contributing factor to kidney disease in senior pets.
+Recent opinion finds high protein not to be a contributing factor to kidney disease in healthy senior pets.

 As a matter of fact, it has now been shown that a low protein diet is actually unhealthy for most older pets.
 For more details, be sure to read our article about “Low Protein Dog Foods“.